The 4 E-commerce Processes Worth Automating

 2. Post-Purchase Sequence

-Most e-commerce brands send a shipping notification and go silent.
+Most e-commerce brands send a shipping notification and then go quiet.
 That silence costs repeat purchase revenue.
-The post-purchase window — the 30 days after a customer receives an order — is the highest-intent period in the customer lifecycle.
-The customer has already bought from you, knows your product quality, and is predisposed to buy again.
-Klaviyo benchmark data shows that customers who receive a post-purchase sequence are 30% more likely to place a second order within 90 days.
+The 30 days after a customer receives an order is the highest-intent window in the entire customer lifecycle.
+They know your product.
+They already bought from you.
+They're more likely to buy again now than at any other point.
+Klaviyo benchmark data shows customers who receive a post-purchase sequence are 30% more likely to place a second order within 90 days.

-A 5-step post-purchase sequence costs nothing to run after the build and touches the customer at every high-value moment: when they are eager about the delivery, when the product arrives, when they are using it for the first time, and when they might be running low or looking for complementary products.
+A 5-step post-purchase sequence costs nothing to run after the build and hits every high-value moment: when they're waiting on delivery, when it arrives, when they're using it for the first time, and when they might be ready to reorder or try something complementary.

 3. Review Request Automation

-Reviews are not a vanity metric in e-commerce.
+Reviews are not a vanity metric.
 According to Spiegel Research Center data, products with 50 or more reviews convert at 4.6% compared to just 0.5% for products with no reviews.
-That is a 9x difference in conversion rate on the same product, to the same traffic, based entirely on social proof.
-A brand with 200 SKUs averaging 3 reviews each is competing at a structural disadvantage against a brand with 50 reviews per SKU.
+That is a 9x difference in conversion rate on the same product, to the same traffic, from social proof alone.
+A brand with 200 SKUs averaging 3 reviews each is losing sales to a competitor with 50 reviews per SKU — not because the product is worse, but because buyers can't trust what they haven't seen confirmed by other buyers.

 The catalog math: Improving average conversion from 0.5% to 2% across a catalog with 1,000 monthly visitors per product and a $60 average order value generates $900 more per product page per month.
 Across 50 SKUs, that is $45,000 in additional monthly revenue — from reviews that an automated sequence generates on autopilot.

-The negative review flag is important: when a customer indicates dissatisfaction in the review request flow, they are routed to a private support ticket rather than the public review platform.
-This captures the feedback while protecting your product rating from a review that could have been resolved with a replacement or refund.
+The negative review flag matters.
+When a customer indicates dissatisfaction, they get routed to a private support ticket — not a public review platform.
+You get to address the problem.
+The customer gets a response.
+And a 1-star review that could have been resolved with a replacement or refund never goes live.

 4. Low-Inventory & Restock Alerts

-Stockouts cost US retailers an estimated $82 billion annually according to IHL Group research.
-For an e-commerce brand, a stockout is not just a lost sale — it is a competitor's gain, a customer trust deficit, and a potential negative review from a shopper who waited for a back-in-stock product that never came.
-The brands that prevent stockouts do not have better intuition.
-They have automated inventory monitoring that tells them before it becomes a problem.
+Stockouts cost US retailers an estimated $82 billion annually (IHL Group).
+For an e-commerce brand, a stockout is a lost sale, a competitor's gain, and a potential negative review from a shopper who waited for a back-in-stock product that never arrived.
+Brands that prevent stockouts do not have better intuition.
+They have automated inventory monitoring that catches the problem before it becomes one.

-Inventory threshold automation monitors every SKU in your Shopify or WooCommerce store and fires when stock falls below a defined level.
-High-velocity SKUs can trigger a draft purchase order sent directly to the supplier — reducing the time to reorder from a manual process that depends on someone remembering to check, to an automated alert that fires the moment the threshold is crossed.
+Inventory threshold automation monitors every SKU in your store and fires when stock falls below a set level.
+For high-velocity SKUs, it can trigger a draft purchase order sent directly to your supplier — turning a manual process that depends on someone remembering to check into an automated alert that fires the moment the threshold is crossed.

 What Does E-commerce Automation Cost?